RateCity.com.au

 Keep in mind that lenders may have other requirements regarding your deposit.
 Many lenders prefer that most of your deposit is made up of ‘genuine savings’ – in other words, money earned from your job and put aside.

 While part of your deposit can still be made up of money from First Home Owner Grants, sale of assets e.g. shares, or gifts from family and friends, genuine savings help provide reassurance to a lender that you’re a responsible borrower who can manage their finances.
+Showcasing genuine savings in your bank or savings account will likely boost your chances of approval.

 A steady income

 If you’re a freelancer, contractor, sole trader or small business owner who doesn’t receive payslips from an employer, you may not be able to easily provide the income paperwork necessary to qualify for some low-rate home loans.
-Some lenders may offer low-doc or alt-doc home loans for these borrowers, but these mortgage offers may have higher interest rates to help offset the higher risk to the lender.
+Some lenders may offer low-doc or alt-doc home loans for these borrowers, but these mortgage offers may have higher interest rates to help offset the increased risk to the lender.

 Manageable expenses